FAQ for Go Rando

 Q: What languages are supported?

-A: Currently, the languages supported explicitly are: English, German, French, Portuguese, Italian, and Spanish.
+A: Currently, the languages supported explicitly are: English, German, French, Portuguese, Italian, Spanish, and Danish.
 Others may work, depending.

 Q: Go Rando is often picking “Like” — is it working correctly?